 Under these conditions, the three powers have made military cooperation with the LAC countries an essential aspect of their effort to assert their influence in the region.
-The Biden administration's 2022 National Security Strategy stressed that the Western Hemisphere impacts the United States more than any other region, pushing the country to revive its regional partnerships and deepen military collaboration with its partners.2
+The Biden administration's 2022 National Security Strategy stressed that the Western Hemisphere impacts the United States more than any other region, pushing the country to revive its regional partnerships and deepen military collaboration with its partners.

 The updated foreign policy concept of the Russian Federation, published in 2023, revealed Moscow's increased attention to the region.
-In contrast to the 2016 Foreign Policy Concept, it placed greater emphasis on the importance of LAC, with the main priority being to support the region's governments through "the promotion and expansion of security, military, and military-technical cooperation."3 The strategic significance of LAC was demonstrated by the official trip to the region by Minister of Foreign Affairs Sergey Lavrov immediately following the adoption of the new Foreign Policy Concept to implement the strategic directions of Russia's foreign policy.4 relations with LAC.
-To that end, it highlights the necessity to expand military exchanges in training, education, peacekeeping, and between national military officials, as well as cooperation on security issues, military trade, and military technology.5 This direction complements China's military strategy, which underscores the value of sustaining friendly military connections with Latin America, Africa, and the Southern Pacific.6
+In contrast to the 2016 Foreign Policy Concept, it placed greater emphasis on the importance of LAC, with the main priority to support the region's governments through "the promotion and expansion of security, military and military-technical cooperation."
+The strategic significance of LAC was demonstrated by the official trip to the region by Minister of Foreign Affairs Sergey Lavrov immediately following the adoption of the new Foreign Policy Concept to implement the strategic directions of Russia's foreign policy.

+China's 2016 policy paper on LAC also emphasizes military cooperation's central role in fostering relations with LAC.
+To that end, it highlights the necessity to expand military exchanges in training, education, peacekeeping, and between national military officials, and cooperation on security issues, military trade, and military technology.
+This direction complements China's military strategy, which underscores the value of sustaining friendly military connections with Latin America, Africa, and the Southern Pacific.